IgniteUI/igniteui-xplat-docs/doc/en/components/data-chart-series-trendlines.md

 - `SimpleAverage`
 - `WeightedAverage`

-The following code snippet demonstrates how to add a trendline to a series in the $PlatformShort$ data chart component:
+The following code snippet demonstrates how to add a trendline to a series in the $Platform$ data chart component:

 ```razor
 <DataChart Height="400px" Width="100%">